MatthewGebhart/data-structures-and-algorithms/python/docs/linked_list_insertions/README.md

 - Made a Linked List Class to instantiate a new linked list
 - added methods for insert, includes and "to string"
 - made a Node class to create new nodes
+- Big O is O(n) for both space and time because it will depend on how many nodes are present in the list.

 ## API
 LinkedList class now has the following Methods available